 Areas for improvement

 Furthermore, Harrison can do a better job sustaining his rushes.
-Improving his pass-rush counters and torso flexibility can help him here, but his explosiveness occasionally fades as he goes through his reps.
+Improving his pass-rush counters can help him here, but his explosiveness occasionally fades as he goes through his reps.
 That same explosion isn’t always sustained when changing direction.
 Harrison has strong initial get-off and short-area burst, but he’ll need that quickness beyond the rep’s first moments if he wants to produce.

 Zach Harrison’s Player Profile